rust-lang/book/nostarch/chapter05.md

 many fields as we want in any order, regardless of the order of the fields in the struct’s definition.

-Note that the struct update syntax is like assignment with `=` because it moves the data, just as we saw in the “Ways Variables and Data Interact: Move” section.
+Note that the struct update syntax uses `=` like an assignement; this is because it moves the data, just as we saw in the “Ways Variables and Data
+Interact: Move” section.
 In this example, we can no longer use `user1` after creating `user2` because the `String` in the `username` field of `user1` was moved into `user2`.
 If we had given `user2` new `String` values for both `email` and `username`, and thus only used the `active` and `sign_in_count` values from `user1`, then `user1` would still be valid after creating `user2`.
 The types of `active` and `sign_in_count` are types that implement the `Copy` trait, so the behavior we discussed in the “Stack-Only Data: Copy” section would apply.

 ### Using Tuple Structs without Named Fields to Create Different Types

-You can also define structs that look similar to tuples, called *tuple structs*.
+Rust also supports structs that look similar to tuples, called *tuple structs*.
 Tuple structs have the added meaning the struct name provides but don’t have names associated with their fields; rather, they just have the types of the fields.
-Tuple structs are useful when you want to give the whole tuple a name and make the tuple be a different type from other tuples, and naming each field as in a regular struct would be verbose or redundant.
+Tuple structs are useful when you want to give the whole tuple a name and make the tuple a different type from other tuples, and when naming each field as in a regular struct would be verbose or redundant.

 To define a tuple struct, start with the `struct` keyword and the struct name followed by the types in the tuple.
-For example, here are definitions and usages of two tuple structs named `Color` and `Point`:
+For example, here we define and use two tuple structs named `Color` and `Point`:

 ```
 struct Color(i32, i32, i32);